-In late January this year, Interim Partners manufacturing & engineering practice hosted renowned speaker and one of big oil’s key personalities, John Carey (previous CEO ADNOC Distribution, Castrol and VP Strategy at BP) to talk to guests about the key facets behind the phrase “Culture Eats Strategy for Breakfast” - a term coined to emphasise the importance of a powerful and empowering culture as the route to organisational success.
+In late January this year, our industrial practice hosted renowned speaker and one of big oil’s key personalities, John Carey (previous CEO ADNOC Distribution, Castrol and VP Strategy at BP) to talk to guests about the key facets behind the phrase “Culture Eats Strategy for Breakfast” – a term coined to emphasise the importance of a powerful and empowering culture as the route to organisational success.

 From the lively discussion, five clear takeaways emerged as key priorities when talking about culture vs. strategy: